egeorg/BobTheDiceMaster/school-bob-algorithm.md

 More complex, but not optimal profit function is used by Bob.

+### Grades score

+Negative score of grades makes it harder to compare them to other combinations.
+Note that the game will be essentially the same if grades score will be positive, and will be calculated as sum of the dice values of corresponding grade, e.g. sum of all 6 dice for 6-th grade.
+The only thing that would change will be the final score that would be greater by 105 points, i.e. greater by k\*5 for each grade number k, k=1..6 (105 = Sum(k=1..6, k\*5)).

-### Average score
+### Average profit

-Let's define the average score for a combination.
+Let's define the average profit for a combination.
 Imagine that you aim to score a specific combination from scratch.
-It it is the last round of the game when only a single combination left not scored.
+It is the last round of the game i.e. only that single combination is left.

-Then an average amount of points that it will yield given an optimal strategy is used will be the average score of the combination.
-Optimal strategy is determined by brute force.
-TODO: how??
+Then an average amount of points that it will yield given an optimal strategy (average across all the possible dice roll results) is used will be the average score of the combination.
+Algorithms for optimal strategy for a single target combination is straightforward and will not be described here.

 The average score does not depend on game context, and I use precomputed values to save time.
-TODO: why grades are positive??

 Here are the precomputed average profit by combinations:
 | Combination | Average score |
 |-|-|